kenba/via-httplib/REQUEST.md

    Sends a response without a body.
 + `bool send(http::tx_response& response, Container const& body);`
    Send a response with a body.
 However, the body may be of zero length, in which case the body will not be sent in the HTTP response.
-   Note: a body will **never** be sent in response to a HEAD request although it's size may be set in the Content-Length header.
+   Note: a body will **never** be sent in response to a HEAD request although it's size may be used in the Content-Length header.

 All `http_connection send` functions return a boolean which is true if the connection is left open, false if the connection will be closed after the response has been sent.